alex-s168/website/pages/compiler-pattern-matching.typ

   Some (but not all) disadvantages:
   - debugging pattern matches can be hard
   - IR rewrites need to be tracked manually (for debugging)
+  - source locations and debug information needs to be tracked manually, which often isn't implemented very well.
   - verbose and hardly readable pattern matching code
   - overall error-prone